Warren Peacocke: Commandant of Lisbon

 On 22 June Peacocke, with his previous experience of the Lisbon garrison, was appointed Commandant of Lisbon.
 Peacocke now commanded all British soldiers serving in the garrison as well as all those landing at Lisbon to join Wellesley's main army.
 He was in charge of housing the new arrivals and of inspecting them for readiness to start their active service.
 In the winter of 1810 Wellesley's army retreated to the Lines of Torres Vedras, defences that had been built to protect Lisbon, and Peacocke was involved in helping to hold the lines with his garrison.
 Working alongside units of militia and the Ordenanças, his command during this period was described by military engineer Major-General Sir John Jones as "an efficient as well as imposing force".

 As well as soldiers going to the army, Peacocke also had responsibility over those returning from the army for medical reasons, billeting them and monitoring their recovery.
 Many soldiers who were sent to recuperate in Lisbon attempted to accentuate their illnesses or injuries in order to spend more time away from the army, and this became one of Peacocke's most frequent problems.
 Peacocke was "disgusted" by these "useless officers", and on several occasions he requested that Wellesley find a different officer to fill the post at Lisbon so that he would not have to involve himself with them.
 Wellesley however had a great appreciation for the work Peacocke was doing for him in Lisbon, saying that "you are too valuable here to be replaced by anyone.
 I cannot possibly spare you".

 Captain Rees Howell Gronow echoed Wellesley's opinion of Peacocke, saying that he was "remarkable for his urbanity of manner, his untiring business habits, and a keen judgment which made him alike an accomplished statesman and an intelligent soldier".
 Wellesley appointed Peacocke a brigadier-general on 9 May 1811, backdating the promotion to 23 January.
 Then on 4 June Peacocke was promoted to major-general.
 Not all of the British were as positive towards Peacocke's work.
 When the 15th Hussars arrived at their barracks in Lisbon in February 1813 they found them in a very poor state.
-They recorded Peacocke's operations as "so excessive bad that nothing was to be procured without considerably delay and much difficulty; in general things appeared excessively mismanaged".
+They recorded Peacocke's operations as "so excessive bad that nothing was to be procured without considerable delay and much difficulty; in general things appeared excessively mismanaged".